 The CDC maintains a page dedicated to the current flu season.
 There is a section for the public and also a section for providers.
 This is a good place to get up-to-date information on influenza and influenza vaccination.
 You can find it here:

 - Frequently Asked Flu Questions 2018-2019 Influenza Season (main page for the public)

 The CDC also provides information specific to older adults here:

 Which influenza vaccination is best for older adults?

 Looking at the list of available flu shots can be overwhelming.
-In looking at this year’s CDC table of available influenza vaccines, I counted eleven options that are available for people aged 65 or older:
+In looking at this year’s CDC table of available influenza vaccines, I counted nine options that are available for people aged 65 or older:

 - 4 standard-dose quadrivalent inactivated vaccines (Afluria Quadrivalent, Fluarix Quadrivalent, FluLaval Quadrivalent, Fluzone Quadrivalent)